ISO 13485 Standard

 Quality management systems consist of common elements that are expressed as the organizational structure, processes, procedures, work instructions, and resources needed to implement quality management

-Shared elements of the organizational structure, authorities and responsibilities, methods and processes, data management, resources, training, maintenance, customer satisfaction/requirements, product quality and continuous improvement are based on the principles of quality management:
+Shared elements of the organizational structure, authorities and responsibilities, methods and processes, data management, resources, training, maintenance, customer satisfaction/requirements, product quality, and continuous improvement are based on the principles of quality management:

 - Customer and regulatory focus: By understanding current and future customer needs, organizations can meet their requirements while ensuring that all known applicable regulations are applied.

-- Involvement of people at all levels: People are the essence of an organization and their full involvement enables best performance in the organization.
+- Involvement of people at all levels: People are the essence of an organization and their full involvement enables the best performance in the organization.

 - Process approach to resources and activities: This principle commonly leads to the Plan–Do–Check–Act (PDCA) approach.

 - A systems approach to management: Core in the system’s smooth running is identifying, understanding, and managing inter-related processes of a system as it contributes to the organization’s effectiveness and efficiency in achieving its objectives and reducing overall process risks.